GWR Cathedral Class

+The Great Western Railway (GWR) never constructed a locomotive class with a number series from 8000 or named after Cathedrals.
+The name and or number series have been attached, most often by enthusiasts, to one genuine class, one abandoned GWR proposal and a number of fictional creations.

+The first recorded mention of naming locomotives after Cathedrals is associated with the development of the King class.

-Some writers claim that a Great Western Railway (GWR) 8000 or Cathedral Class was a proposed class of 4-6-2 steam locomotives.
-This locomotive class would have been the GWR's second attempt at designing a 4-6-2 locomotive, following No. 111 The Great Bear.
-Other sources state that this was never any more than a speculative study by the GWR Chief Draughtsman, Mattingley, and had no connection to Frederick Hawksworth, who cancelled the study when he heard about it.
-Both the name "Cathedral" and the number series 8000 appear to be inventions by enthusiasts and were never attached to the Mattingley study.
+The abandoned proposal was for a class of 4-6-2 steam locomotives.
+Some writers claim this was initiated by the last GWR Chief Mechanical Engineer, Frederick Hawksworth at various dates in the 1940s.
+Other sources state that this was never any more than a speculative study by the GWR Chief Draughtsman, Mattingley, and had no connection to Hawksworth, who cancelled the study when he heard about it.
+Neither the name "Cathedral" nor the number series 80xx appear to have been attached to the Mattingley study.

-History
+GWR Proposals

 King Class

 The first mention of 'Cathedral' as a potential name for a GWR class came during Collett's development of the 'Super-Castle' class in late 1926 or early 1927.
 According to the writer OS Nock, it was known in Swindon, and even published in the local newspapers, that the new class would be 'Cathedrals', but this rumour probably originated in a humorous article in the local newspaper at the time.
 In the event, with the GWR invited to send a locomotive to the Baltimore and Ohio Railroad Centenary celebrations, Felix Pole realised that a 'Cathedral' would not impress the Americans, and gained the agreement of King George V that the first locomotive of the class would be named after him, and the rest after previous monarchs.
 Thus the King Class naming was adopted.